Fredster64/Randomly-Generated-Maze/README.txt

 Update 1 (24/9):
 Have implemented Dijkstra's algorithm to improve opponent movement.
 Still slightly buggy, but a huge improvement on the previous AI.

+This project is essentially a cat-and-mouse style game, in which the player has to navigate a maze before they are caught by the opponent.
+If you want to play it, simply download the files and run "Maze.py".
+You will be invited to choose the length and width of the maze, as well as your desired character (cat or dog) before the gameplay begins.

 The maze uses Prim's Algorithm for maze generation, finding a minimum spanning tree of the square lattice on which the maze is set.
-It features two playable characters and some AI (currently undergoing improvement) for the opposing player.
+It features two playable characters and some AI for the opposing player.

 This project has improved my skills with: